Break-Through-Tech/State-Street-1C-kickstarter-crowdfunding-recommendation-engine/Challenge-Project-Overview.md

 ## 🎯 The Challenge

 ### Project Summary
 The aim of this project is to predict the success or failure of a Kickstarter campaign at launch time.
+The aim of this project was to predict the success or failure of a Kickstarter campaign at launch time.

 ### Success Criteria
 Accuracy and Precision